boeschj/CommandLM/README.md

 ## Gotchas/Limitations

 - Currently only compatible with gpt-4o-mini
-- ShellGPT sends the last 5 commands from history for context - be mindful of sensitive information
+- CommandLM sends the last 5 commands from history for context - be mindful of sensitive information
 - This tool was primarily designed and tested for macOS `zsh` environments.

 ## License